 When it comes to building a website (or building just about anything, for that matter), there is a lot of jargon that gets thrown around.
-Two terms I hear a lot in my industry are "design" and "development".
+Two terms we hear a lot in my industry are "design" and "development."
 These two terms are often used interchangeably, when in fact they mean very different things.
 "What's the big deal?" you may ask.
 They are both important elements of building a website and are closely related, but there is a big difference.
-Here at Creative Arcade we do both, so I'm going to shed some light on the subject (hint: development is cooler, but don't tell the designers that).
-For the purposes of this article, I'm going to focus on website design and development.
+Here at Creative Arcade, we do both, so we're going to shed some light on the subject.
+For the purposes of this article, we're going to focus on website design and development.

 Why Does it Matter?